Franks85/Litem/README.md

 example:

 module.exports = {
-    mongoURI: "mongodb://your settings here",
+    mongoURI: "mongodb://your settings here"
+    };

-    // To run in your local machine you have to change the line above with your Mongo settings };
+    // To run in your local machine you have to change the line above with your Mongo settings

 USAGE